Aaron Leigh

 The non-deterministic nature of AI-native technology meant we couldn't be completely certain our extraction would always be 100% accurate.
 I designed a flow to allow users to remove hallucinated entries and merge duplicates.

-Story Bible edit mode for character Kael, showing trait chips with dismiss controls and a 'Dismissed' group from which entries can be restored
+Story Bible edit mode for Kael after dismissing 'Slop', which now sits in a 'Dismissed' group from which it can be restored

 Live Release